mikemill/rq_retry_scheduler/README.md

 You can check if a job or job id is currently scheduled.
 Example: `job in queue`

+### Unscheduling jobs

+You can unschedule jobs with `Queue.remove_job`.
+This removes the job from the scheduler queue but does not remove it from RQ.

 ## Scheduler

 In order to move jobs from the schedule queue into the proper RQ queue a scheduler needs to be ran.